vrpperez7/Mod-4-Project/README.md

 ![bar chart for evening peak seasons](figures/eveningseasonality.png)

 Insights:
-- The seasonal bar chart for peak data supports our general data line graph with evenings having more bike counts than morning
+- The seasonal bar chart for peak data supports our overall data line graph, showing evenings have more bike counts than mornings.
-- Summer is by far the most popular time for bike riding, making it the best season for promotional offers
+- Summer is by far the most popular time for bike riding, making it the best season for promotional offers.
 - Morning and evening differ in their second-best seasons: for mornings, it's fall; for evenings, it's spring.
 - Winter has the least sum of bike riders.

 Recommendations:
-- Create marketing opportunities during the summer season, as more riders occur during this season.
+- Create marketing opportunities during the summer season, as more ridership occurs.
 - When creating secondary marketing opportunities, focus on time of day as both times of day present different opportunities for best marketing strategies.

 ## User Composition